Jeevesh-Joshi/Hangman-Game/README.md

 # Hangman-Game
-Hangman game playable from command-line interface.
+Hangman game on python, playable from command-line interface.